harrysarson/signaloid-aerofoil/README.md

 | C0-Reference (5) | `Lift is 1.056263 -+ 0.000000` |
 | C0-Reference (6) | `Lift is 1.720896 -+ 0.000000` |

-The reference architecture gives a different answer each time, the range of values fall with in the distribution given by the other processors.
-The stddev of the 5 C0-Reference sample runs is about `1/3`.
+The reference architecture gives a different answer each time, with the standard deviation of the 6 C0-Reference sample runs about `0.3`.
-Autocorrelation tracking gives uncertainty twice that given without the tracking.
+Autocorrelation tracking gives uncertainty twice that given without autocorrelation tracking.

 ## Signloid and libUncertain

-I injected uncertainty into the model by defining the inputs as uniform probability distributions using the function `libUncertainDoubleUniformDist `.
+I injected uncertainty into the model by defining the inputs as uniform probability distributions using the function `libUncertainDoubleUniformDist`.
 This function is undocumented but used extensively in examples.

-### Alternative Gaussian distribution

-The uncertainty in the model inputs could be more accurately represented as a Gaussian distribution.
+The uncertainty in the model inputs could be more accurately represented by Gaussian distributions.
 I attempted to check the affect of using Gaussian inputs (via `libUncertainDoubleGaussDist`) on the output distribution for lift.
 Unfortunately I could not get Signaloid to produce sensible results when using Gaussian distributions.
 For example the following program fails its assertions